 - We are MULTI-ETHNIC because Revelation 5:8-10; 7:9-11 pictures heaven as a multi-ethnic place

-- We are MULTI-SOCIOECONOMIC because God does not show favoritism & neither do we (James 2:1-9)
+- We are MULTI-SOCIOECONOMIC because God does not show favoritism as it relates to social status & neither do we (James 2:1-9)

 - We are MISSIONAL because we are committed to the commission of making disciples (Matthew 28:18-20)